julienraffaud/GMM/README.md

 # GMM

-The objective is to detect regimes in arbitrarily large multivariate time series by partitioning the time series into segments, with each segment's data consisting of independent samples from a multivariate Gaussian distribution.
+The objective is to detect regimes in arbitrarily large multivariate time series by "greedily" partitioning the time series into segments, with each segment's data consisting of independent samples from a multivariate Gaussian distribution.

 ### Data: ###
 Here I use daily log-returns of the USD/JPY exchange rate, the 10Y constant maturity JGB yield, and the Nikkei 225 Index.